 There are plenty of restaurants on or near the Boardwalk, all of which are convenient for a quick, tasty lunch.
 Or you can savor the afternoon with a Tasting History Tour.
 For 2 1/2 hours, your guide will walk you through Carolina Beach and neighboring Kure Beach, pointing out historic spots as you pause at a handful of restaurants to sample local dishes.

-Once you’re ready for dinner, head to Carolina Smokehouse to enjoy its pork, chicken and beef barbecue, all of which have been featured on the Food Network.
-Or, try one of its juicy burgers or sandwiches before heading to the roof, which offers ocean views and doubles as a bar and music venue.
+Once you’re ready for dinner, head to Carolina Smokehouse to enjoy pork, chicken and beef barbecue, all of which have been featured on the Food Network.
+Or try a juicy burger or sandwich before heading to the roof, which offers ocean views and doubles as a bar and music venue.

 Spend the evening playing games at the Carolina Beach Arcade and riding the amusement rides on the Boardwalk.
-On Thursdays from Memorial Day through Labor Day, dance to free live music at the Boardwalk’s gazebo stage until seaside fireworks begin at 9 p.m.
+On Thursdays from July through Labor Day, dance to free live music at the Boardwalk’s gazebo stage until seaside fireworks begin at 9 p.m.

 Day 2: Hit the beach